collo-kihara/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions adds execute permissions to all subdirectories of the working directory for all users 12-directory_permissions creates a directory my_dir with mode 751 13-change_group changes group owner to school for file hello
+11-directories_permissions adds execute permissions to all subdirectories of the working directory for all users 12-directory_permissions creates a directory my_dir with mode 751 13-change_group changes group owner to school for file hello 100-change_owner_and_group changes owner of all files and directories to vincent and group owner staff 101-symbolic_link_permissions changes owner and group owner of _hello to vincent and staff 103-Star_Wars plays StarWars IV in the terminal